syscolabs/api-standards/patterns.md

 * **Homogeneous:** operation involves request and response payload representing collection of resources of the same type.
 Same operation is applied on all items in the collection.

-* **Heterogeneous:** operation involves a request and response payloads that contain one or more requests and reponse payloads respectively.
+* **Heterogeneous:** ~~operation involves a request and response payloads that contain one or more requests and reponse payloads respectively.
 Each nested request and response represents an operation on a specific type of resource.
 However, the container request and response have one or more operations operating on one or more types of resources.
-It is recommended to use a public domain standard such as *[OData Batch Specification] [1]* in such cases.
+It is recommended to use a public domain standard such as *[OData Batch Specification] [1]* in such cases.~~ We do not recommend heterogeneous operations within Sysco API eco system.
+Please revert to SyscoLABS EAG for any assistance.

 This section only addresses bulk processing of payloads using the homogenous method.